Frontend Development Introduction for AI Era

 add(1, 2); // 3

-add("1", "2"); // compile error: type mismatchTypeScript uses the tsc command (TypeScript Compiler) for type checking and conversion:
+add("1", "2"); // Compile error: type mismatchTypeScript uses the tsc command (TypeScript Compiler) for type checking and converting:

 npm install -g typescript